mcdeoliveira/rcpy/README.md

 ## Installation

 As of today you will need a modified version of the current Robotics Cape library.
-You can clone it from the fork:
+You can clone it from my fork:

     git clone https://github.com/mcdeoliveira/Robotics_Cape_Installer